GazousGit/R36S-Random-Boot-Video/README.md

 ```
 Then scroll down and find the line that start with **#PermitRootLogin**

-You need to change the line from :
+You need to change the line from
 ```
 #PermitRootLogin whatever_is_written_here
 ```
-To:
+To
 ```
 PermitRootLogin yes
 ```
 Do not forget to remove the Hashtag or the line will be ignored

-Now press **ctrl + X**
-Type **y** to save changes
+Now press **ctrl + X** and type **y** to save changes

-Then reboot your device with :
+Reboot your device with
 ```sh
 sudo reboot
 ```

-Your device will restart and you have to do the same process to connect to SSH in the options -> network info and enable remote service
+Your device will restart and you have to do the same process (Step 1 to 4) to connect to SSH in the options.
-(I am well aware you can keep ssh always on, but I wouldn't recommand it, especialy if you play with wifi on on your device)
+(I am well aware you can keep ssh always on, but I wouldn't do it, especialy if you play with wifi on on your device)

-now this time with your computer do not use ark/ark as user password to connect but use root/yourpassword
+Now connect again to your R36S with putty but do not use **ark/ark** as user password to connect but use **root/yourpassword**

 Congrats you're connected as admin, now let's do the such awaited work